- 1. monday.com — Best for customization

 - 10. dragonboat — Best for product portfolio management

-When developing or improving products, both the development team and the user base must understand the path of future enhancements.
-Product management roadmap tools keep everyone in the loop and help management stay in control of the project.
+When developing or improving products, both the development team and the user base need to understand where the plan is headed.
+The best product management roadmap tools keep everyone in the loop and help management stay in control of the project.

-This software helps plan, communicate and manage tasks in every stage of the product development life cycle.
-In addition, it allows team members to update details regarding product vision, goals, features, releases, and user inputs.
+This software helps plan, communicate and manage tasks in every stage of the product development life cycle, allowing team members to update details like product vision, goals, features, releases, and user inputs.

 These SaaS tools help keep everyone on the same track and allow for feedback, ideas, and innovation.
-In this article, I review the top product management roadmapping tools available on the market today.
+In this article, I review the best product management roadmap tools available on the market today.